ChTomer/MyCapstone/README.md

 - Outpatient claims
 - Labels marking claims suspected of fraud

-For more details, you can check out the presentation slides available in this [project slides](https://drive.google.com/drive/u/0/folders).
+For more details, you can check out the presentation slides available in this [project slides](https://drive.google.com/file/d/1jPnMJNZRz9oQVxCP3VmEwOjEiFoHIbL3/view?usp=sharing).
-# *EDIT THIS LINK*

 The dataset includes a few different CSV files: